Skip to main content

 Plot

-Sam Donovan (Dennis O'Keefe), an insurance investigator sets off for a small town to delve into the suicide of one, Roger Philips.
-One the way there he runs into Anita Weatherby (Barbara Britton), daughter of a wealthy banker in Philips' town, Stu Weatherby (Art Baker).
+Sam Donovan (Dennis O'Keefe), an insurance investigator sets off for a small town to delve into the suicide of one, Roger Philips, who by all accounts was an extremely unpleasant man.
+On the way there he runs into Anita Weatherby (Barbara Britton), daughter of a wealthy banker in Philips' town, Stu Weatherby (Art Baker).
 The two hit off instantly and Sam makes plans to visit the Weatherby family once he's done wrapping up the Philips case.

 Dennis O'Keefe and Barbara Britton in Cover Up